 A low-cost ways to drive traffic and build brand awareness for your small business is through content marketing.
 Content marketing isn’t just for large companies; it’s a perfect strategy for many small businesses.
 What that broad term means is creating and distributing relevant content to attract, acquire, and engage your target audience.
 Content marketing can include social media, blog posts, YouTube videos and more.
 If you’d like help developing a content marketing plan, you can find free help through your local SCORE office or an SBA Small Business Development Centers (SBDC).

 Do you need extra working capital to increase marketing efforts for your small business?
-Visit SmartBiz today and use the promo code “blog” when you create an account.
-You can discover in about five minutes if you’re qualified for an SBA loan.
+Visit SmartBiz today and discover in about five minutes if you’re qualified for an SBA loan.
 SBA loans are the best bet for small businesses with low rates, long terms and low monthly payments.